 There's so much more to love about Santa Fe and northern New Mexico than we've covered here.
-From shopping to spa days and everything in between, we have little doubt you’ll love every second of your time in beautiful Santa Fe – especially when you choose to stay at the finest accommodations the city has to offer.
+From shopping to spa days and everything in between, we have little doubt you'll love every second of your time in beautiful Santa Fe - especially when you choose to stay at the finest accommodations the city has to offer.
 Browse our Select Registry properties near Santa Fe below, and start planning an unforgettable adventure in Santa Fe!

 Experience the richness of New Mexico's art, culture, and history in this traditional Santa Fe adobe compound.
 This Santa Fe Bed and Breakfast is located in the historic district and offers eight guest rooms, each of which is furnished with locally crafted furniture and local art.
 Filled with modern amenities including private entrances, fine linens, rich fabrics, AC, quiet patios and gardens, and more, you'll want for nothing during your time in Santa Fe.

 With the perfect blend of Southwestern charm with all the modern amenities you crave from luxury travel, you'll have everything you need during your time at this Santa Fe Bed and Breakfast.
 Each of the six guest rooms features private entrances, New Mexican architecture, quality linens, and original Native American, Spanish Colonial, and regional art, and the perfect balance between hospitality and privacy throughout your stay.